Outpatient Drug & Alcohol Rehab: Find Outpatient Addiction Treatment

 Cost of Outpatient Treatment

-A multitude of factors will affect the cost of outpatient treatment, such as the location, the facility, insurance coverage, level of care, length of care, and other services.
+A multitude of factors affect the cost of outpatient treatment, such as the location, the facility, insurance coverage, level of care, length of care, and other services.

 That said, the following are general estimates for outpatient treatment: